mohammed-bakkali/mohammed-bakkali/README.md

 Hello 👋

 I'm Mohammed, a web developer with a keen interest in technology.
-Keep scrolling to discover more about my skills, experience, and projects!
+Keep scrolling to discover more !

 <p align="center">
   <a href="https://github.com/DenverCoder1/readme-typing-svg">